Moles, Spots and Genital Warts

 Techniques for removing moles, warts and spots

 In Urology and Andrology, the application of laser technology has proven to be very effective in multiple and diverse treatments.
-The new implantation in our centre in Seville of several devices generating Fractional CO2 Laser allows us to offer solutions to a wide range of pathologies and aesthetic problems in the genital area, both male and female:
+The new implantation in our centres in Madrid, Seville and the Canary Islands of several devices generating Fractional CO2 Laser allows us to offer solutions to a wide range of pathologies and aesthetic problems in the genital area, both male and female:

 Conventional techniques (traditional, some outdated) of resection and removal of moles, warts and spots on the genitals included any of these three methods: